kuoCoursera/ExData_Plotting1/README.md

 OUTPUT: plot1 is constructed and this plot is saved to the same directory as the R script was saved. e.g. C:\docs\mydir\plot1.PNG   This PNG file has a width of 480 pixels and a height of 480 pixels.

-(Note: same instruction for all four scripts plot1.R, plot2.R, plot3.R and plot4.R)
+5. Repeat the same setp 1 ~ step 4 for plot2.R, plot3.R and plot4.R.
+After runnning the scripts, plot2, plot3 and plot4 will also be constructed and saved as the PNG files into the same directory as the R scripts were saved.